NmuInWinter/NmuInWinter/README.md

 # Hi there 👋

-This is NmuInWinter, a pre-HRT [MTF](https://en.wikipedia.org/wiki/Trans_woman) (Male to Female) girl.~ 🏳️‍⚧️
+This is NmuInWinter, a pre-HRT [MTF](https://en.wikipedia.org/wiki/Trans_woman) (Male to Female) girl in PRC.~ 🏳️‍⚧️

-Currently learning Chemistry & Environmental Engineering in [Soochow University, PRC](https://www.suda.edu.cn/).
+Currently learning Chemistry & Environmental Engineering in [Soochow University, PRC](https://www.suda.edu.cn/) since 2022 Autumn.

 Enjoy studying mathematics and economy.
 And also interested in Computer Science.
-(Especially Computer Graphics) but may not contribute to GitHub.
+(Especially Computer Graphics)

+May not contribute to GitHub due to my poor programming.

+suki 💕 Milk Tea!!!!!
+Maybe an ADHDer.

 ## Knowledge